Starting with a clean slate

 I spent almost a year there before leaving in December 2025.

-Start of 2026
+2026

-Eventually, my offer got revoked during probation.
+Eventually, the offer was revoked during probation.

 Present